US commits to approving F-16s for Ukraine as soon as training is complete – KION546

 “You have my assurances that we will expedite approval of the requisite Third Party Transfer requests in time to enable delivery when the training is completed, including required notification to our Congress,” Blinken wrote in the letters.

-Reuters first reported on t wrote he US approving the transfer of the jets.
+Reuters first reported on the US approving the transfer of the jets.

 A one-page training concept from the Danish Ministry of Defense laid out a six-month plan to prepare pilots and ground crews to operate the fighter jet.